Discover the Real

 The Two-Finger Tea Thank You

 When someone pours tea for you in Guangdong, tap two fingers on the table to say thank you.
-This gesture dates to the Qing Dynasty, when Emperor Qianlong traveled incognito — his servants couldn't bow without revealing his identity, so they tapped fingers instead.
+This gesture dates to the Qing Dynasty and Emperor Qianlong.

 Why Chinese Food Has No Dessert Course

-Traditional Chinese medicine views sweet foods as 'dampening' to the digestive system.
-Historically, sweet dishes were served throughout the meal, not at the end.
+Traditional Chinese medicine views sweet foods as ‘dampening’ to the digestive system.
 The Western concept of a dessert course was never adopted into Chinese culinary tradition.

 The Secret of Face-Changing

-Sichuan Opera's Bian Lian (face-changing) technique has been a protected national secret for 300 years.
-Performers can change up to 24 masks in a single performance in fractions of a second.
-The method has never been officially revealed to outsiders.
+Sichuan Opera’s Bian Lian technique has been a protected national secret for 300 years.
+Performers can change up to 24 masks in fractions of a second.

 Cultural